PeizhiShi/SsdNet/README.md

 ### Introduction

-The MsvNet is a novel learning-based intersecting feature recognition and localisation method.
+The SsdNet is a novel learning-based intersecting feature recognition and localisation method.
 At the time of its release, the SsdNet achieves the state-of-the-art intersecting feature recognition and localisation performance.
 This is an open access peer-reviewed paper, which will be available online soon.
 This repository provides the source codes of the SsdNet.

 ### Experimental configuration